 Finally, nominations are welcome for the NCTJ chairman’s award, which recognises an individual’s outstanding contribution to high standards of journalism training.
 He or she could be an editor, a tutor or anyone who has made a meaningful impact on the training of journalists.

-The deadline for entries is Friday, 20 September at 5pm.
-Click here for full details on submissions guidelines and rules of entry.
+The deadline for entries is Friday, 13 November at 5pm.
+Click here for full details on submission guidelines and rules of entry.